 3. Nominees must have demonstrated outstanding service to the profession as well as to the NAIA at the conference, sectional/district/regional and national levels.
 Special consideration will be given to involvement in NAIA-SIDA and NAIA championship events.

 1. Nominations may be submitted by a president, athletics director, conference or regional chair, sports information director or conference/region information director.
 A sports information director may also nominate an NAIA-SIDA member from any conference or region within the association.

-2. There are no limits on the number of nominations from any NAIA region.
+2. There are no limits on the number of nominations from any NAIA conference.

 a.
 A completed and signed nomination form;

 b.
 A support letter from the nominee’s director of athletics;

 c.
 A support letter from the nominee’s president or vice president;

 d.
 Support letters from the nominee’s colleagues and members of the media;